 The guiding principle I have followed as an artist is that beauty is a worthy end in itself.
-Some in the art world perceive beauty as something shallow and without depth.
-I believe in the opposite, that attaining beauty can be a transcendent spiritual experience and has depth and meaning.
-My work for many years has consisted of cut paper collages.
-These collages evolved from both screen printing and my experience as an art teacher in the public schools of Philadelphia and Collingswood.
-I initially used paper cut collage as a way of teaching the stencil making technique.
-The precision and detail appealed to me and I continued this art making process after I gave up my screen printing studio when we moved to New Jersey in 2001.
-In 2011 I discovered Wycinanki, the Polish folk art of paper cutting.
-The subject matter of birds and flowers, and the wild colors contrasting with a black unifying background paper appealed to me and I gave it a try.
-I quickly found the symmetry a little limiting but still loved the stylized nature of the art form and felt that the limiting parameters created a strength and visual power.
-The best analogy I can use is that of a power washer nozzle.
-When all that water is forced through a small opening, it comes out with a great force.
-I feel this way about the paper cut technique and the simplicity of the imagery.
+Attaining beauty can be a transcendent spiritual experience.
+As such it has depth and meaning.
+I grew up in an outdoor loving family and much of my subject matter is inspired by nature.
+I’ll often start with a seed idea from the natural world.
+It can be as simple as a bird and flower, tide pool, or something more visually complicated such as a memory, or exploration of a subject that is set in nature.
+I then strive to make the artwork as physically beautiful as possible.
+I work in both collage and painting.
+My collages evolved from teaching screen printing.
+I initially used cut paper collage as a way of teaching stencil making.
+The precision, detail, and flatness of color appealed to me and I continued with this process after I gave up my Philadelphia screen printing studio in 2001.
+I discovered Wycinanki, the Polish folk art of paper cutting in 2011.
+The subject matter of birds, flowers and wild colors contrasting with a unifying black background paper appealed to me and I gave it a try.
+I quickly found Wycinanki’s traditional symmetry limiting, but still loved it’s stylized and graphic qualities, and felt the limiting parameters created a strength and visual power.
+The best analogy I can use is that of a power washer.
+When all that water is forced through a small opening it comes out with great force.
+I feel this way about the paper cut technique and the graphic simplicity of the imagery.